MicrosoftDocs/customer-insights/ci-docs/data-sources-manage.md

 1. Go to **Data** > **Data sources**.

 1. Select the data source you want to refresh and select **Refresh**.
 The data source is now triggered for a manual refresh.
-Refreshing a data source will update both the entity schema and data for all the entities specified in the data source.
+Refreshing a data source will update both the table schema and data for all the entities specified in the data source.

 1. Select the status to open the **Progress details** pane and view the progress.
 To cancel the job, select **Cancel job** at the bottom of the pane.